consfyi/bsky-event-ingester/README.md

 ## Running

 Run `furcons-bsky-labeler`.
 This will start the labeler server, as well as start ingestion of events and sync the labeler record with the ICS file from furrycons.com.

+## Design

+furcons-bsky-labeler consists of two parts: the labeler itself and the UI.

+### Labeler

+The labeler does three things:
+- Retrieves calendar data from furrycons.com and materializes the labeler service record.
+- Reads events from Jetstream (likes on posts) and labels users.
+- Provides a `com.atproto.label.subscribeLabels` endpoint for AppViews to subscribe to.

+We only store the log of labels in the database, as they must be able to be replayed.
+Everything else is stored in Bluesky.

+### UI

+The UI is an SPA that doesn't need a dedicated backend – it just reads all its data from Bluesky.